danistrebel/genai-factory/ai-apps-conversational/1-apps/README.md

 ## I have not used 0-projects

-The [0-projects](../0-projects) module also produces the Terraform input files needed for this stage to work.
-If you are not leveraging [0-projects](../0-projects) it's your responsibility to create the `terraform.tfvars` file, reflecting what's requested by [variables.tf](./variables.tf) in this module.
+The [0-projects](../0-projects) stage generates the necessary Terraform input files for this stage.
+If you're not using the [0-projects stage](../0-projects), you'll need to manually add the required variables to your `terraform.tfvars` file, as defined in [variables.tf](./variables.tf).

 ## Manage agent variants